Prism Volume Calculator

 What everyday objects are triangular prisms?

 Common examples include tent shapes, Toblerone chocolate boxes, roof ridges, door wedges, and triangular display stands.
-Any object with a uniform triangular cross-section is a triangular prism.
+The cross-section has to stay the same from end to end, so a bent or tapered shape doesn't count.

 What is the surface area of a triangular prism?